-While the marijuana plant and its associated cannabinoids are federally illegal, synthesized cannabinoids seem to be perfectly okay according to the FDA.
-Marinol, also known as Dronabinol, is a synthetic form of THC, the intoxicating compound in weed known for providing the ‘high’ you experience.
+While the marijuana plant and its associated cannabinoids are federally illegal, the FDA seemingly has no issue with synthesized cannabinoids.
+Marinol, also known as dronabinol, is a synthetic form of THC.

 Unlike cannabis, Marinol is legal and FDA-approved.
-It is primarily used to treat nausea and vomiting associated with chemotherapy, and weight loss associated with HIV/AIDS.
-Now that medical marijuana is legal in 33 states plus D.C., Marinol’s market share has fallen significantly.
+It is primarily used to treat nausea and vomiting associated with chemotherapy and weight loss associated with HIV/AIDS.

 While Marinol is no longer the behemoth it once was, it is still worth looking into the drug since tens of thousands of people still use it.
-In this guide, we look at Marinol, its side effects, and compare it to marijuana.
+This guide looks at Marinol, its uses, its side effects, and how it compares to marijuana.

 A Brief History of Marinol

-Tetrahydrocannabinol was isolated from the marijuana plant in 1964 by Yechiel Gaoni and Raphael Mechoulam.
-The herb suffered a major blow in 1970 when the Controlled Substances Act classified it as a Schedule I drug with no recognized medical value and a high potential for abuse.
-The Act was a hammer blow to any hopes of researching weed and its cannabinoids in the United States.
+In 1970, the Controlled Substances Act classified the plant as a Schedule I drug with no recognized medical value and a high potential for abuse.
+The Act was a hammer blow to any hopes of researching marijuana and its cannabinoids in the United States.

-In 1980, the National Cancer Institute (NCI) started experimenting with a new drug called Marinol.
-The NCI tested the drug on cancer patients in San Francisco.
+However, in 1980, the National Cancer Institute (NCI) started experimenting with a new drug called Marinol (dronabinol).
+The NCI tested it on cancer patients in San Francisco.
 What happened next arguably changed the course of medical marijuana’s history.

-While NCI studies found that some patients responded well to Marinol, six states conducted studies of their own on marijuana.
-They discovered that patients found the THC in natural marijuana safer and more effective than the synthetic version yet incredibly, the government decided to proceed with Marinol.
+While NCI studies found that some patients responded well to Marinol, six states conducted their own studies on marijuana.
+They discovered that patients found the THC in natural marijuana safer and more effective than the synthetic version.
+Nonetheless, the government decided to proceed with Marinol.

-In 1981, the United States Government sold the Marinol patent to Unimed, who in turn applied to the FDA for permission to market the new drug as an anti-nausea treatment.
-The FDA initially denied the request in November of the year 1984 because the clinical trial results were not promising.
-However, Unimed quickly changed matters and provided further data which prompted the FDA to give its approval in June 1985.
+In 1981, the United States Government sold the Marinol patent to Unimed, who applied to the FDA for permission to market the new drug as an anti-nausea treatment.
+The FDA initially denied the request in November 1984 because the clinical trial results were not promising.
+However, Unimed quickly provided further data, prompting the FDA to approve Marinol in June 1985.

-In December 1992, the FDA approved Marinol for weight loss treatment in patients with AIDS, and in July 1999, Unimed was successful in petitioning the DEA to move Marinol’s classification from Schedule II to Schedule III to ensure greater availability.
+In December 1992, the FDA approved Marinol for weight loss treatment in patients with AIDS.
+In July 1999, Unimed successfully petitioned the DEA to move Marinol’s classification from Schedule II to Schedule III to ensure greater availability.
 It was a significant move.
 Unimed estimated that the rescheduling of the drug would see a sales increase of up to 20%.

 The reason for the boost is obvious.
 The scheduling of a drug impacts its level of market penetration.
 Even today, physicians remain more apprehensive about prescribing a Schedule II drug than they do a Schedule III.
 There is also the small matter of Schedule II prohibition of refills, quantity restrictions, and triplicate prescriptions.

-A majority of patients use it to treat HIV symptoms or to deal with the vomiting and nausea associated with cancer chemotherapy, and perhaps 10% use it for varying reasons.
+Most patients use it to treat HIV symptoms or deal with the vomiting and nausea associated with cancer chemotherapy, and perhaps 10% use it for varying reasons.
 The final group may consist primarily of Alzheimer’s patients, even though it isn’t promoted for this form of treatment.
 It is usually used as a last resort when other drugs have failed.

-The dosage depends on your condition.
+The dosage depends on the condition.
 Here are the recommendations as per the FDA:

-- 5mg orally twice a day if you are an adult with AIDS.
+- 5 mg orally twice a day for an adult with AIDS.

 - A starting dosage of 5mg every 1-3 hours before the administration of chemotherapy.
-After chemotherapy, use 5mg every 2-4 hours.
-You will use 4-6 doses per day.
+After chemotherapy, use 5mg every 2-4 hours, with 4-6 doses per day.
 Use the first dose on an empty stomach at least 30 minutes before eating.

 In 2016, the FDA approved Syndros, an oral solution form of dronabinol.
 It is used to treat the same conditions as Marinol and was manufactured by the same company, Insys Therapeutics.
 It had hoped to breathe new life into its drug, but its market share has not grown to the level the firm had hoped.